Gregory Peck: 1958–1959: Reflections on violence

 Peck starred next in On the Beach (1959) alongside Ava Gardner in their third and final film together.
 The film is considered to be Hollywood's first major movie about the implications of nuclear warfare.
-Directed by Stanley Kramer and based on Neville Shute's best-selling book, it shows the last months of several people in Melbourne, Australia as they await the onset of radioactive fallout from nuclear bombs.
-Peck portrays a U.S. submarine commander who has brought his crew to Australia from the North Pacific Ocean after nuclear bombs had been detonated in the northern hemisphere, and who eventually romances Gardner's character.
-The film was named in the top ten lists of the National Board of Review and the New York Film Critics Circle and was successful at the North American box office finishing eighth for the year, but due to its high production cost it lost $700,000.
+Directed by Stanley Kramer and based on Nevil Shute's best-selling book, it shows the last months of several people in Melbourne, Australia as they await the onset of radioactive fallout from nuclear bombs.
+Peck portrays a U.S. submarine commander who has brought his crew to Australia from the North Pacific Ocean after nuclear bombs had been detonated in the northern hemisphere, who eventually romances Gardner's character.
+The film was named in the top ten lists of the National Board of Review and the New York Film Critics Circle and was successful at the North American box office, finishing eighth for the year, but due to its high production cost it lost $700,000.
 On the Beach was praised by critics.
-In recent decades, critical opinion of On the Beach is mixed with some prominent critics asserting the script is poor, but some critics saying the acting, especially Peck, and cinematography are excellent, and that, overall, the film is powerful.
-Butler of AllMovie writes, "...problematic is the clichéd, almost soap-operatic relationship between Gregory Peck and Ava Gardner and the somewhat melodramatic handling of other sections of the film...
+In recent decades, critical opinion of On the Beach is mixed: some prominent critics asserting that the script is poor, but some critics saying the acting, especially Peck, and cinematography are excellent, and that, overall, the film is powerful.
+Butler of AllMovie writes, "...[P]roblematic is the clichéd, almost soap-operatic relationship between Gregory Peck and Ava Gardner and the somewhat melodramatic handling of other sections of the film....
 The cast helps tremendously.
-Peck has rarely been more stalwart...
+Peck has rarely been more stalwart....
 Even decades after its release, Beach is a harrowing and devastating experience."